Study Abroad Program Overview

 Other Eligibility Requirements:

-Must be a student in the UCSD Graduate School of International Relations and Pacific Studies.
+Must be a graduate student in the UC San Diego School of Global Policy and Strategy.

 All applicants must also have: